WICG/turtledove/FLEDGE.md

 The function gets called once for each candidate ad in the auction.
 The arguments to `scoreAd()` are:

-*   adMetadata: Arbitrary metadata provided by the buyer
+*   adMetadata: Arbitrary metadata provided by the buyer.
-*   bid: A numerical bid value
+*   bid: A numerical bid value.
-*   auctionConfig: the auction configuration object passed to navigator.runAdAuction()
+*   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`.
 *   trustedScoringSignals: A value retrieved from a real-time trusted server chosen by the seller and reflecting the seller's opinion of this particular creative, as further described in [3.1 Fetching Real-Time Data from a Trusted Server](#31-fetching-real-time-data-from-a-trusted-server) below.
 (In the case of [ads composed of multiple pieces](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces) this should instead be some collection of values, structure TBD.)
-*   browserSignals: an object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify:
+*   browserSignals: An object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify:
     ```
     { 'topWindowHostname': 'www.example-publisher.com',
       'interestGroupOwner': 'www.example-dsp.com',